Amazon Product Title Optimization: Character Limits, Rules & Formulas That Rank

 Before: "Water Bottle Stainless Steel Water Bottle Insulated Water Bottle BPA Free"

-Issue: "Water Bottle" repeated 3 times; "BPA Free" is table stakes, not differentiator.
+Issue: "Water Bottle" repeated 3 times; "BPA Free" is table stakes, not a differentiator.

 After: "HydroFlow 32oz Insulated Water Bottle, Double-Wall, Keeps Cold 24hrs, Leak-Proof Lid, Midnight Blue"